psifertex/breaking_decompilers/index.md

 ## Informally

  - Comments
- - Symbol Names (in a stripped binary without debug)
+ - Symbol Names (in a stripped binary without debug info)

 Note: these are clearly and obviously lost but it's more than that, for example:

 ----

 <!-- .slide: style="color:white" -->